TechGrounds-Cloud8/cloud8-Rolfsijtema/week3cloud8/SEC-04 Symmetric Encryption.md

 ![restmotion](../00_includes/data%20rest%20motion.png)

 ## Exercise
-Find two more historic ciphers besides the Caesar cipher.

 Enigma Machine
 DES Data Encryption Standard.
 These are not in use anymore because they are already "broken"